Hosting and bandwidth provided by MacAce.net.

-Unfortunately, it also is worth noting that Apple has disabled the CDMA capability on unlocked iPhone 4S models purchased in the United States.
-As first discovered by iDownloadBlog, the Verizon iPhone 5 model is sold unlocked, albeit with a two year contract, but this still made it the top choice for Americans interested in traveling outside of the US.
-More recently, though, the iPhone 5 (GSM/LTE/AWS/North America) is offered on T-Mobile unlocked but bound by a contract, as well.
+Unfortunately, it also is worth noting that Apple disabled the CDMA capability on unlocked iPhone 4S models purchased in the United States.
+As first discovered by iDownloadBlog, the Verizon iPhone 5 model was sold unlocked, albeit with a two year contract, but this still made it the top choice for Americans interested in traveling outside of the US.
+The iPhone 5 (GSM/LTE/AWS/North America) was offered on T-Mobile unlocked but generally bound by a contract, as well.

 The iPhone 5 packs a "twice" as fast dual core 1.3 GHz Apple A6 processor as well as 1 GB of RAM, compared to the iPhone 4S -- which has a 1 GHz dual core Apple A5 processor and 512 MB of RAM -- and the iPhone 4, which has a single core 1 GHz Apple A4 processor and 512 MB of RAM.

-These differences -- display, materials, connectivity, cameras, identifiers, battery life, processor, and storage -- along with pricing information are summarized below for your convenience:
+These differences -- display, materials, connectivity, cameras, identifiers, battery life, processor, storage, and iOS support -- along with pricing information are summarized below for your convenience: